-Additionally, in the normal course of business, and taking into consideration that YPF is the main oil and gas company in Argentina, its client/suppliers portfolio encompasses both private sector entities as well as national, provincial and municipal public sector entities.
-Among the major transactions above mentioned the most important are the provision of fuel oil to CAMMESA, which is destined to thermal power plants, and the purchases of energy to the mentioned company (the net balance as of June 30, 2012 was a liability of 118); the regasification service provided to ENARSA in the regasification projects of GNL in Escobar and Bahía Blanca and the purchase of natural gas to ENARSA, imported by the mentioned company from Bolivia (the net balance as of June 30, 2012 was a receivable of 345); the provision of jet fuel to Aerolíneas Argentinas S.A. (the balance as of June 30, 2012 was a receivable of 15); and the provision of liquefied petroleum gas to Repsol YPF Gas (the balance as of June 30, 2012 was a receivable of 94) and a loan from Repsol YPF Gas (the balance as of June 30, 2012 was a liability of 106).
-Such transactions are based on medium-term agreements and are provided according to general market or regulatory conditions, as applicable.
+Additionally, in the normal course of business, and taking into consideration that YPF is the main oil and gas company in Argentina, its client/suppliers' portfolio encompasses both private sector entities as well as national, provincial and municipal public sector entities.
+As required by IAS 24, among the major transactions above mentioned the most important are the provision of fuel oil to CAMMESA, which is destined to thermal power plants, and the purchases of energy to the mentioned company (the operations for the year ended December 31, 2012, amounted 1,993 and 454, respectively, while the net balance as of that date was a receivable of 96); the regasification service provided to ENARSA in the regasification projects of GNL in Escobar and Bahía Blanca and the purchase of natural gas to ENARSA, imported by the mentioned company from Bolivia (the operations for the year ended December 31, 2012, amounted 1,371 and 895, respectively, while the net balance as of that date was a receivable of 356); the provision of jet fuel to Aerolíneas Argentinas S.A. (the operations for the year ended December 31, 2012 amounted 777, while the balance as of that date was a receivable of 61); and the provision of liquefied petroleum gas to YPF Gas (the operations for the year ended December 31, 2012 amounted 900, while the balance as of that date was a receivable of 40).
+Such transactions are generally based on medium-term agreements and are provided according to general market or regulatory conditions, as applicable.